Spring Hammock Preserve

 Spring Hammock Preserve is a 1500 acre natural area in Seminole County, Florida.
 Its mucky areas protect examples of hydric hammock and floodplain forest.
 Sandy terrain supports upland hardwood and pine flatwood ecosystems.
-Many animal and plant species in the preserve are either rare or near their range limit.
+Many animal and plant species in the preserve are either rare or near their range limit..

+Part of the natural area is old-growth forest and recognized by the Old-Growth Forest Network.